magomimmo/modern-cljs/doc/tutorial-18.md

-In the [Tutorial 2][2], [Tutorial 3][2] and [Tutorial 7][4] we explained how to setup and use a browser connected REPL (i.e. bREPL) to enable a style of programming as dynamic as possibile.
+In the [Tutorial 2][2], [Tutorial 3][2] and [Tutorial 7][4] we explained how to setup and use a browser connected REPL (i.e. bREPL) to enable a style of programming as dynamic as possible.

 That said, the above bREPL configuration is subject to a few limitations inherited from the underlaying default CLJS REPL,